Erhannis/ZombiePanic/README.md

-# DinkyTanks
+# Broodmother
-Second of my "one stupid game a week" challenge.
-Unity hand-the-phone-around multiplayer game where you fire ballistic shells at the opposing dots.
+"one stupid game a week" challenge - 2020/06/06
+Unity game, RTS and programming.
+You are the Broodmother.
+Instruct your multitudes of chitinous children how best to serve the swarm.